wp-plugins/floating-social-media-icon/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-Easy to use plugin 2 show socialmedia icons which floats,Can configure social icon design,order and size at plugin settings.
+Easy 2 use plugin 2 show socialmedia icons which floats,Can configure social icon design,order and size at plugin settings.
 Suport Widget & Shortcode
 == Description ==